tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Rooms can be named and their order can be rearranged.
 New rooms can be added and existing rooms can be deleted.
 When a room is added it is empty; to configure it, panels can be added one by one (see below).

-.. tip:: **To enter a room:**

-    Click on the related tab on the far right of the menu bar.
+To enter a room, click on the related tab on the far right of the menu bar.
+If "Room Editing Mode" is active, room tabs can be reordered by clicking & dragging the tabs to a new position.

 .. tip:: **To name a room:**

     Double-click the tab and type the name you want to assign to the room.

-.. tip:: **To order room tabs:**

-    Click and drag the tab to the new position.

 .. tip:: **To add a new room:**